kiwi0fruit/misc/src/socionics-jat/README.md

 - **Socionics reference type long name**, Socionics name literal translation, MBTI name, **Number name**, **Reference type short name**.

-In my translation of socionics types names to english the 4 letter code shows the position on 4 axes that can be measured by MBTI or Big Five tests (it's OK for J/P and conscientiousness).
+In my translation of socionics types names to English the 4 letter code shows the position on 4 axes that can be measured by MBTI or Big Five tests (it's OK for J/P and conscientiousness).
 And the second part after hyphen (if needed) shows cognitive functions stack.
 MBTI does not have counterpart types for introverts.
 For example the closest counterpart for INTJ-Ti'-dom is INTx that is one of two types INTJ/INTP (or their mixture).

 | quadra | EP       | IJ          | IP          | EJ       |
 |:-------|:--------:|:-----------:|:-----------:|:--------:|